-A study published on June 22nd in the JAMA Internal Medicine journal found that a number of smokers who may have COPD is bigger than previously thought.
+A study published on June 22nd in the JAMA Internal Medicine journal found that a number of smokers who may have COPD is more significant than previously thought.
 Due to the nature of Chronic Obstructive Pulmonary Disease many people in its beginning stages do not realize that they have it.
-Normally the disease does not become apparent until its apparent symptoms such as shortness of breath or coughing cannot be ignored.
+Usually, the disease does not become apparent until its apparent symptoms such as shortness of breath or coughing cannot be ignored.

 According to this study, conducted at National Jewish Health in Denver, around 1 million smokers in the United States already have the beginning stage of COPD, even though a lung function test may find normal lung function.

 The study followed almost 9,000 people between the ages of 45 and 80, who had been smoking at least 1 pack of cigarettes per day for 10 years.
 Even those who smoked more than 1 pack a day were still found to have “healthy” lungs based on lung function tests.

 However, just a standard spirometry test isn't enough to reveal a lung problem.
 A spirometry test is conducted by having the patient blow into a mouthpiece while a computer measures the velocity at which the air is forced out of their lungs.

 To accurately diagnose the early stages of COPD, a CT scan and an arterial blood gas test need to be done.
 When CT scans were done to the study participants, it was found that their lungs were not functioning correctly and could not be considered health lungs.